The Music Building

 The University Friends of Music Student Lounge is located on the northeast side of the Music Building.
 The student lounge is a popular place for students to gather for lunch, informal meetings and study.
 Like the rest of the Music Building (and most of campus), the University Friends of Music Student Lounge has free Wi-Fi access.

-The Department of Music maintains an inventory of upright, largely new grand (Steinway and Kawai), and concert grand pianos.
-Our piano lab features new digital Kawai keyboards that are integrated with a KLCS Music Lab System and a Key/Note Visualizer.
-The lab also houses a Yamaha Disklavier piano.
+The Department of Music maintains an inventory of concert grand, grand, upright pianos, and digital keyboards.
+The Piano Lab features digital Kawai keyboards that are integrated with a KLCS Music Lab System and a Key/Note Visualizer.